-The structure of the file consists of a header and then an array of epoch entries.
-The header contains all the settings and information that remains constant over the length of the track.
-The array of epoch data contains an entry for each DDM frame in the corresponding TrackDDMFile>TIFF file.
-The data can be combined with the timestamps from the ReceiverMetaDataFile> for all the information that is common across tracks, such as the receiver position.
+Each group corresponds to a track.
+The group structure consists of attributes (as a header) and then arrays of variables, one for each DDM in the track.
+The attributes contain all the settings and information that remains constant over the length of the track.
+The Track Variable arrays contain an entry for each DDM frame in the corresponding DDMs.nc file.

+The metadata for each time-step in the track can be combined with the timestamps from the <Variables> to get the information that is common across tracks, such as the receiver position.